toeverything/blocksuite-examples/README.md

 ## Install

-These examples are built and maintained independently from the packages in the monorepo.
-It's a standalone [workspace](https://pnpm.io/workspaces) that installs BlockSuite canary versions published on npm, instead of using the `workspace:*` reference.
+These examples are built and maintained independently from the packages in [BlockSuite repo](https://github.com/toeverything/blocksuite).

 ```sh
 pnpm install